bshoshany/thread-pool/README.md

 Using 80 threads.
 Each test will be repeated 20 times to collect reliable statistics.
 Determining the number and size of vectors to generate in order to achieve an approximate mean execution time of 50 ms with 80 tasks...
-Generating 4000 vectors with 5120 elements each:
+Generating 3840 vectors with 5120 elements each:
-Single-threaded, mean execution time was 2211.9 ms with standard deviation 39.1 ms.
+Single-threaded, mean execution time was 2122.5 ms with standard deviation 18.1 ms.
-With   20 tasks, mean execution time was  128.8 ms with standard deviation 12.8 ms.
+With   20 tasks, mean execution time was  119.8 ms with standard deviation 13.3 ms.
-With   40 tasks, mean execution time was   71.6 ms with standard deviation  1.1 ms.
+With   40 tasks, mean execution time was   68.9 ms with standard deviation  0.3 ms.
-With   80 tasks, mean execution time was   44.4 ms with standard deviation  5.0 ms.
+With   80 tasks, mean execution time was   45.5 ms with standard deviation  6.2 ms.
-With  160 tasks, mean execution time was   47.0 ms with standard deviation  6.4 ms.
+With  160 tasks, mean execution time was   39.3 ms with standard deviation  3.3 ms.
-With  320 tasks, mean execution time was  132.6 ms with standard deviation  2.2 ms.
+With  320 tasks, mean execution time was   40.4 ms with standard deviation  2.4 ms.
-Maximum speedup obtained by multithreading vs. single-threading: 49.8x, using 80 tasks.
+Maximum speedup obtained by multithreading vs. single-threading: 53.9x, using 160 tasks.

 +++++++++++++++++++++++++++++++++++++++
 Thread pool performance test completed!
 +++++++++++++++++++++++++++++++++++++++
 ```

 These two CPUs have 40 physical cores in total, with each core providing two separate logical cores via hyperthreading, for a total of 80 threads.
 Without hyperthreading, we would expect a maximum theoretical speedup of 40x.
 With hyperthreading, one might naively expect to achieve up to an 80x speedup, but this is in fact impossible, as each pair of hyperthreaded logical cores share the same physical core's resources.
 However, generally we would expect at most an estimated 30% additional speedup from hyperthreading, which amounts to around 52x in this case.
-The speedup of 49.8x in our performance test is very close to this estimate.
+The speedup of 53.9x in our performance test exceeds this estimate.

-In addition, this test demonstrates that splitting the loop into a number of tasks to be equal to the number of hardware threads usually yields optimal results, since all the tasks can be run in parallel.
-When we used less than 80 tasks, not all of the CPU cores were taken advantage of, and when we used more than 80 tasks, they had to run in more than one batch instead of all at once, introducing additional overhead.

 ## The light version of the package

 This package started out as a very lightweight C++ thread pool, but over time has expanded to include many additional features and helper classes.
-Therefore, I have decided to bundle a light version of the thread pool in a separate and stand-alone header file, `BS_thread_pool_light.hpp`, which is about half the size of the full package.
+Therefore, I have decided to bundle a light version of the thread pool in a separate and stand-alone header file, `BS_thread_pool_light.hpp`.

 This file does not contain any of the helper classes, only a new `BS::thread_pool_light` class, which is a minimal thread pool with only the 5 most basic member functions: